decretist/Dissertation/Chapter3/chapter3.markdown

 the first recension that the two recensions cannot be attributed to a single author.
-It is possible to transpose Winroth's argument into Foucault's framework either by defining the author as a constant level of value, or by defining the author as a field of conceptual or theoretical coherence.
+It is possible to transpose Winroth's argument into Foucault's framework either by defining the author as a constant level of value or as a field of conceptual or theoretical coherence.
 Winroth himself seems to lean in the direction of defining the author as a constant level of value: the *dicta* in the first recension of the *Decretum* are in some sense "inferior" to those in the second because they reflect a more rudimentary understanding of Roman Law.
 While arguments that Gratian made an explicit ideological choice to de-emphasize Roman law do not presently play a large role in scholarly debates over the *Decretum*, they have done so in the past and may do so again in the future.[71]
 To make an argument of this kind would be defining the author as a field of conceptual or theoretical coherence.
-To be clear, the point is not that scholars such as Pennington and Winroth *are* framing their arguments in the terms Foucault borrows from Jerome, but rather that if the biographical details of their respective historical Gratians were abstracted away, their arguments *could* be reframed in those terms.
+To be clear, the point is not that scholars such as Pennington and Winroth *are* framing their arguments in the terms Foucault borrows from Jerome but rather that if the biographical details of their respective historical Gratians were abstracted away, their arguments *could* be reframed in those terms.

 A work like the *Decretum* can, of course, be evaluated on more than one scale of value, and lapses in the Latin grammar of the case statements